National Institute for Interdisciplinary Science and Technology

 The National Institute for Interdisciplinary Science and Technology (NIIST, formerly Regional Research Laboratory, Trivandrum) is a constituent laboratory of CSIR, India, engaged in research and development activities in the field of agroprocessing and technology, microbial processes and technology, chemical sciences and technology, material sciences and technology and process engineering and environmental technology.
 Around approximately 80 scientists and 300 research fellows are working in various scientific disciplines in this institute.
 The programmes have a blend of basic research, technology development and commercialization; have specific thrusts on frontier areas of research, National Mission Projects, regional resource-based activities and R & D - Industry - Academia linkages.
 The laboratory has collaborative programmes with major National & International agencies too. the present director of the institute is Dr.C.
 Anandharamakrishnan.

 It was established in 1975 as a CSIR Complex, then named as the Regional Research Laboratory in 1978 and later renamed as NIIST in 2007.

+Early History of CSIR

+In the early 1970s, the Kerala Government requested the establishment of a CSIR laboratory in the state.
+Responding to this, CSIR appointed Dr. Amla, Director of CFTRI, Mysore, as the Coordinating Director for the proposed CSIR Trivandrum Complex.

+A high-level meeting held in 1974, chaired by the Chief Secretary of Kerala and CSIR Director General Dr. Y. Nayudamma, laid the foundation for the new laboratory.
+The Industrial Testing and Research Laboratory (ITRL), Thiruvananthapuram, along with adjoining land and infrastructure, was transferred to CSIR to serve as its nucleus.
+The Kerala Government also committed additional land and financial support for its expansion.

+The Complex initially focused on spices, plantation products, flavour technology, and clay-based ceramics, with scientific guidance from CFTRI, Mysore, and CGCRI, Kolkata.
+Scientists, technical staff, equipment, and infrastructure were transferred from ITRL, CFTRI, and its Thrissur Experimental Station, establishing the laboratory's research capabilities.

+Dr. A.G.
+Mathew served as Scientist-in-Charge until Dr. P.K.
+Rohatgi assumed charge as the first Director in August 1977.
+Administrative and financial systems were strengthened through appointments from CSIR Headquarters.

+A major milestone was achieved in December 1978 when the CSIR Trivandrum Complex was upgraded as the Regional Research Laboratory (RRL), Trivandrum, becoming an independent, full-fledged national laboratory under CSIR.

 Research divisions

 The major research divisions in NIIST are: